History Files

 1001 - 1002

-Having taken direct control of Rome in 998, Otto's dream of recreating the Roman empire united together with the Papacy falls apart when the people of Rome revolt against him and force him from the city.
+Having taken direct control of Rome in 998, Otto's dream of recreating a Roman empire which is united with the Papacy now falls apart when the people of Rome revolt against him and force him from the city.
 He dies on the way back to the city with an army.

 1002 - 1024